LI7XI/AudioAnalyzerDocs/docs/examples/waveform.md

 A temporary solution would be to create a small RAM-drive (in case you have an SSD), and then making the plugin use that location to output the image using [Folder](/docs/handler-types/waveform?id=folder) parameter.
 It's not ideal, but this is what we have until rainmeter api start supporting in-memory image-transfer.

 If you are a C++ developer and you are familiar with rainmeter API maybe you can look into this issue and discuss how to fix it with rainmeter team.

+Check out how this skin was made [here](/docs/usage-examples/waveform.md)